barragan-j/barragan-j.github.io/index.md

 # Juan Barragan's Portfolio

-My name is Juan Barragan and this is my portfolio!
-I am a student at Cal State Fullerton and am majoring in computer science!
+My name is Juan Barragan and I am a student at Cal State Fullerton and am majoring in computer science!

 # Favorite CPSC 120L Labs